yashsinha1611/sfdocs_Build_AI/docs/Integrations/plugin/auroraDB.md

 6. Click the global `Save` button in the window's top right corner to save all the changes made so far.

-## View Metrics
+## View Database Metrics

-Follow the below steps to view the metrics collected from AWS Aurora DB.
+Follow the below steps to view the metrics collected from Aurora DB.

-1. Go to the **Application** tab of SnappyFlow and navigate to your **Project** > **Application** > **Dashboard**.
+1. Go to the **Application** tab in SnappyFlow and navigate to your **Project** > **Application** > **Dashboard**.

    <img src="/img/integration/auroradb/image_6.png" />

-2. You can view the data in the **Metrics** section.
+2. You can view the database metrics in the **Metrics** section.

 :::note

-The plugins that are added in Sfpoller will be auto-detected within the Metric section.
-If the plugins added in Sfpoller are not auto-detected within the Metrics section, you can import templates to view the corresponding metrics.
+Once plugins are added to sfPoller, they will be automatically detected within the Metrics section.
+However, if the plugins are not detected, you can import templates to view the corresponding metrics.

 :::

 ​       <img src="/img/integration/auroradb/image_8.png" />

-3. To access the unprocessed data gathered from the plugins, navigate to the Browse data section and choose the `Index: Metric`, `Instance: Endpoint`, `Plugin,` and `Document Type`.
+3. To access the unprocessed data gathered from the plugins, navigate to the **Browse data** section and choose the `Index: Metric`, `Instance: Endpoint`, `Plugin,` and `Document Type`.

 #### Template Details